keke-nice/Yuting_ZHANG.github.io/_pages/about.md

 - [2025.6] One paper about rPPG is accepted by ICCV 2025 🎉
 - [2025.5] One paper about rPPG is accepted by IEEE TIP 2025 🎊
 - [2025.2] One paper about MLLM is accepted by CVPR 2025 🥹
-- [2024.9] I've successfully enrolled at the Hong Kong University of Science and Technology (Guangzhou)!😁
+- [2024.9] I've enrolled at the Hong Kong University of Science and Technology (Guangzhou)!😁

 Selected Publications